konstellation-io/kdl-project-template/README.md

 Alternatively, the results can also be queried with the MLflow API.
 For more information on the latter, see [MLflow documentation on querying runs](https://www.mlflow.org/docs/latest/tracking.html#querying-runs-programmatically).

-## Unit tests
+## Testing

-To run all unit tests: there are two options:
-- using the VSCode interface: select `Ctrl+Shift+P`, then search for `Python: Run All Tests`
-- using the command line, which also allows verbose output and selecting a subset of tests to run:
+To run automated tests, you can use the command line `pytest`, which allows verbose output and selecting subsets of tests to run:
    ```
-   PYTHONPATH=lab pytest -v                             # Run all tests
+   PYTHONPATH=lab pytest -v                              # Run all tests (verbose)
    PYTHONPATH=lab pytest -v lab/processes/prepare_data   # Run only tests in prepare_data
+   PYTHONPATH=lab pytest -v -m unittest                  # Run only unit tests
+   PYTHONPATH=lab pytest -v -m integration               # Run only integration tests
    ```

+It is also possible to run the tests using the VSCode interface.
+Select `Ctrl+Shift+P`, then search for `Python: Run All Tests`.

+Integration tests (and some unit tests in prepare_data) require the existence of a dataset to be able to run.
+This temporary dataset is provided to such tests through the use of a test fixture defined in `conftest.py`, and is eliminated by the same fixture after the test is executed.